zoetyu/workshop-ws-04-24-chrome-extension/README.md

 * In order to view your edits you have to refresh the extension on (chrome://extensions). -->

-# Summary / What you Learned
+# Summary / What you Learned :clock10:

-* [ ] What a Web Platform is
+* [X] What a Web Platform is
-* [ ] Basic understanding of Electron
+* [X] Basic understanding of Electron
-* [ ] Basic understanding of Chrome Extensions
+* [X] Basic understanding of Chrome Extensions
+* [X] How to code your own Chrome exTIMsion

 You just learned how to make your own chrome extension!
-Hopefully, it was a painless experience.
+Hopefully, it was a painless experience :laughing:.
 You can use it to create fun extensions like this or to make more powerful ones to change how you browse the web.

 Chrome extensions work similarly to websites and can access most of the APIs that a website could.
 Just like websites they do require a couple different files, but most of the functionality happens in one or two base js files.

+# Extra Credit :100:
+* Customize!!
+Change up the sprite image, the quotes your sprite says, the logo in the chrome toolbar, anything.
+* Have your sprite say different quotes on certaint events (creativity appreciated)
+* Figure out how to position the sprite on websites that are built in interesting ways (on slack, google slides, etc.)

-# Reflection
+# Reflection :interrobang:
 1. How do all of the chrome extension files interact?
-2. Why would you want to use the chrome extension platform for a project, instead of making a standalone website?
+2. Why would you want to use the chrome extension platform for a project instead of making a standalone website, app, or desktop app?

+Remember to submit whatever you have, as well as *short* reflection answers, on Canvas!

-# Resources
+# Resources :link:
 * [Chrome Extensions Development Page](https://developer.chrome.com/extensions)
     * [Chrome Overview of Extensions](https://developer.chrome.com/extensions/overview)
     * [Chrome Getting Started with Extensions](https://developer.chrome.com/extensions/getstarted)